Release Date: October 19, 2010

 These photos show the cast and crew while they were shooting the film.

-This release surpasses expectations.
+This release surpasses of Psycho expectations.
 The disc’s flaws are eclipsed by its merits and it deserves a place of honor on your Blu-ray shelf.

 Reviewed by: Devon Powell